ICCB-Cologne/medicc2/README.md

 * `--regions-bed`: BED file for regions of interest to compare copy-number events to
 * `-v`, `--verbose`: Enable verbose output.
 Default: False
 * `-vv`, `--debug`: Enable more verbose output Default: False
 * `--maxcn`: Expert option: maximum CN at which the input is capped.
 Does not change FST.
+The maximum possible value is 8.
 Default: 8
 * `--prune-weight`: Expert option: Prune weight in ancestor reconstruction.
 Values >0 might result in more accurate ancestors but will require more time and memory.
 Default: 0
 * `--fst`: Expert option: path to an alternative FST.
 Default: None
 * `--fst-chr-separator`: Expert option: character used to separate chromosomes in the FST.
 Default: 'X'